keelly-wang/Farthest-Points/README.md

 # FarthestPoints
-Finds the diameter and convex hull of a randomly generated set of points.
-Created as part of Grade 12 Computer Science course.
+Finds the diameter and convex hull of a randomly generated set of points. <br>
+Note: the G4P library and tool must be installed before running this program.